-In 2017-18, 1 267 gigalitres (GL) of Commonwealth environmental water was debited from the CEWH accounts, realising 115 watering actions across 19 valleys (Table 1).
-By using return flows, Commonwealth environmental water was used and reused for the 115 watering actions improving flow regimes along approximately 19 142 km of waterway (Table 2 and Figure 4).
-Approximately, 70% of the Commonwealth environmental water volumes delivered in 2017-18 were used in 31 base flow and 30 fresh actions across the Basin.
-Of the remaining 27% of Commonwealth environmental water volume delivered, 15% contributed to one action described as a combination fresh/overbank in the Central Murray, another 11% was delivered towards three fresh/wetland combination actions.
-The remaining 4% of Commonwealth environmental water was delivered towards 41 actions which filled wetlands, and seven actions achieving overbank flows.
+In the 2018-19 year, 853 gigalitres (GL) of Commonwealth environmental water was debited from the CEWH accounts, realising 131 watering actions across 17 valleys (Table 1).
+By using return flows, Commonwealth environmental water was used and reused for the 131 watering actions, improving flow regimes along approximately 14 379 km of waterway (Table 2 and Figure 4).
+Approximately 40% of the Commonwealth environmental watering actions in 2018-19 were delivered to support base flows (32 actions) and freshes (21 actions).
+Of the remaining 60% of Commonwealth environmental watering actions, and 2% contributed to overbank flows.